Half-Life 3 seemingly teased yet again by Valve

 Half-Life 3 rumours continue to keep emerging as it's claimed mentions of the game have been found in a datamine for another Valve title Deadlock.

 To give a bit of background, Half-Life 3 has been rumoured for years and would be the latest instalment in the iconic Half-Life first-person shooter series.
-Deadlock is an upcoming game from Valve that has actually been announced and it's a third-person MOBA (multiplayer online battle arena) shooter.
+Deadlock is a third-person MOBA (multiplayer online battle arena) shooter.

 And Gabe Follower, someone understood to be a Valve leaker, posted on X / Twitter details of HLX being mentioned in a datamine for Deadlock.